 Hey guys!
 It’s Nicole Mandracchia again.
 Horse people have been waiting patiently for the return of horse shows, and for many they have finally returned!
-On June 1st, US Equestrian lifted all point restrictions that were placed on horse shows due to the global COVID-19 pandemic.
-Any state that has approval from their governor and is in the correct opening phase can begin to offer horse shows under new guidelines from US Equestrian, CDC (Center for Disease Control), and the WHO (World Health Organization).
+On June 1st, US Equestrian lifted all point restrictions that were placed on horse shows due to the COVID-19 pandemic.
+Any state that has approval from their governor and is in the correct opening phase can begin to offer horse shows.
+Shows must abide new guidelines from US Equestrian, CDC (Center for Disease Control), and the WHO (World Health Organization).
 In case you haven’t seen the new COVID-19 US Equestrian Guidelines, you can view them here: https://www.usef.org/forms-pubs/5Qx7zDlFvXs/usef-covid-19-rule-modifications

 I’m sure that every show horse has enjoyed their newfound “down time” during the pandemic.
 Everyone’s downtime has differed state to state, depending on each governor’s pandemic policy.
 Some horse businesses were shut down completely and relied on staff to exercise and turnout all of the horses.
-Other barns were able to operate by appointments and the grooms met the owners in the ring with their horses fully tacked and ready to go.
+Whilst other barns were able to operate by appointments.
+The grooms met the owners in the ring with their horses fully tacked and ready to go.
 Some states had lighter restrictions.
 Barns may have been required to stay home and not travel, but they could continue with business as usual.

-So with the downtime that our horses have had over the past three months, how do you know if your horse is fit enough to compete again?
+With the downtime that our horses have had, how do you know if your horse is fit enough to compete?
 The truth is simple: being realistic with your goals.
 If your horse isn’t fit enough to participate yet, pushing him too fast could lead to lameness or injury.

-If you showed all winter in Florida and your horse has been in an exercise program with your trainer during quarantine, your horse is most likely fit enough to return to showing.
+Did you show all winter and has your horse has been in an exercise program with your trainer during quarantine?
+If so, your horse is most likely fit enough to return to showing.
 Your trainer and/or their assistant has been exercising them to keep their muscles and minds working so they are prepared to walk back in the ring with you.
-They’ve been reminded of their jobs every day, and they have probably had extra time to enjoy being horses and getting turned out.
+They’ve been reminded of their jobs every day.
+They have probably had extra time to enjoy being horses and getting turned out.
 The bright side to quarantine is you will have a horse who’s ready for a change in scenery too!!

 If you do not have the above situation and you haven’t been able to exercise your horse as frequently as you wanted, there are several ways to evaluate your horse’s current fitness level.
 First, start with looking at your horse from the ground.
 Does he look well-muscled, or does he have more fat dispersed across his body?
 When you run your hand across his body from neck to tail, are his muscles flaccid or firm?
 If they’re loose and bounce beneath your fingers, you have some work to do.
 Is he eating too much grain with his cut in exercise time?
 Has he been getting too much grass outside with his extra turnout time?
 A re-evaluation of his forage/grain intake may be necessary if he looks fatter than usual.
 Talk with your trainer or veterinarian before changing anything.

-Third, have you taken several lessons with your trainer (spread out over a couple of weeks, not successive days)?
+Have you taken several lessons with your trainer (spread out over a couple of weeks, not successive days)?
 Have you yourself had time to practice?
-I’m sure you haven’t forgotten to ride but you might be a little rusty after not practicing consistently for a bit, which is totally understandable.
+I’m sure you haven’t forgotten to ride but you might be a little rusty after not practicing consistently for a bit.
+All of these things are totally understandable.
 If you don’t feel confident in your abilities at home, you won’t feel successful when the pressure is on at a horse show.
 If you can confidently jump your horse several times a week in lessons and your horse isn’t exhausted after each one, you’re both ready to show!

 It’s easy to get swept back up in the thought of horse showing again—we’ve been waiting for this for three months!
 But before you set foot at the horse show, make sure your horse is at his optimal fitness level and can physically handle the job you are asking him to complete.
 This will help make his first show back a positive one and allows you to have your chance at winning your classes!